owncloud/oauth2/README.md

     3. `redirect_uri` (required): the redirect URI specified when registering the client.
     4. `state` (optional): can be set by the client "to maintain state between the request and callback" ([RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1.1)).

-3. [Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2): After the resource owner's authorization the apps redirects to the `redirect_uri` specified in the Authorization Request and adds the Authorization Code as URL parameter `code`.
+3. [Authorization Response](https://tools.ietf.org/html/rfc6749#section-4.1.2): After the resource owner's authorization the app redirects to the `redirect_uri` specified in the Authorization Request and adds the Authorization Code as URL parameter `code`.
 An Authorization Code is valid for 10 minutes.

 4. [Access Token Request](https://tools.ietf.org/html/rfc6749#section-4.1.3): With the Authorization Code the client can request an Access Token using the [Access Token URL](#endpoints).
 [Client Authentication](https://tools.ietf.org/html/rfc6749#section-2.3) is done using Basic Auth with the client identifier as username and the client secret as password.